HorsesAss.Org

 We meet every Tuesday at the Montlake Ale House, 2307 24th Avenue E. Starting time is 8:00pm.
 Some people show up earlier for Dinner.

 Can’t make it to Seattle tonight?
 Check out one of the other DL meetings over the next week.
-Tonight the Tri-Cities and Vancouver, WA chapters meet.
-On Wednesday, the Bellingham chapter meets, For Thursday, the Spokane chapter and Drinking Liberally Tacoma meet.
-And next Monday, the Yakima and Olympia chapters meet.
+Tonight the Tri-Cities chapter meets.
+And for Thursday, the Spokane chapter and Drinking Liberally Tacoma meet.

 Share: